syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 {% endtabs %}

-## Adding SfGantt from toolbox
+## Adding UWP Gantt Chart from toolbox

-Drag the SfGantt control from the toolbox to your application.
+Drag the UWP Gantt Chart control from the toolbox to your application.

 ![Loading UWP Gantt control to toolbox page](SfGantt_images/Tool_Box.jpeg)